 Why does technical talent in entry-level or mid-level roles need good communication skills?

-Your new hires for entry-level or mid-level jobs need to have good communications skills, not just your team leads.
+Your new hires for entry-level or mid-level jobs need to have good communication skills, not just your team leads.

 Here are some skills they’ll need: